CapricanDRJ/HadesStarCommunityData/docs/corp/d032f0193d9b3acb579e4e6525a5c8b68f5ec9526dd9644bd45fda747013e876/index.md

 ```
- Training Academy for Black Star Order, the #1 Corp in all of Hades' Star.
+Training Academy for Black Star Order, the #1 Corp in all of Hades' S
+tar.
 All Cadets Welcome!

 We are actively helping you succeed!

 Our HQ lives on Discord.
 Enlist today!
-discord.gg/YTaYrhy
+discord.gg/YTaYrhy}
 ```
 ### [Discord](https://discord.gg/YTaYrhy)
 ### Whitestar Bonus ❌